relaystr/ndk/doc/usecases/broadcast.md

 - an event may be visible locally before every relay accepts it
 - pending delivery can survive app restarts when the cache backend is persistent
+- if signing is delayed by an external signer, the unsigned event can still stay queued locally
 - retries can continue later when relays are reachable again
 - replaceable events only keep retrying the newest visible version